| Written by Brandon

 the information being compress and stored in the compressed data

+library.
 Acacia contends

 "identification encoder" can be computer software.
 However,